 Dave and Matt spoke to the family and found that the deceased had lived an extraordinary life of service to her family and that the loss to her children, grandchildren, living brothers and sisters was immense and should be compensated as such notwithstanding the decedent was not wealthy, not working and had no one financially dependent upon her.

-This was an automobile accident that caused serious injury to the Passenger of a vehicle.
-The client’s vehicle was stopped to turn left when their vehicle was rear-ended and shoved into oncoming traffic.
+This was an automobile accident that caused serious injury to the Passenger of a vehicle handled by Matthew Clark.
+The client’s vehicle was stopped to turn left in Lansing when their vehicle was rear-ended and shoved into oncoming traffic.
 The vehicle that hit them was not paying attention to the road, but looking at their phone.
 After being shoved into oncoming traffic the client’s vehicle was struck by a large pickup truck.

 The Client sustained multiple broken bones and surgeries, lengthy hospital stay and severe nerve damage in right lower extremity.
 The insurance company for the at-fault driver was unwilling enter into negotiations prior to filing suit.
 After suit was filed for pain and suffering and for Michigan no-fault benefits The Clark Law office secured a total recover for 2.3 million.